ashar367/Vehicle-detection-using-deep-learning-with-Tensorflow-and-Python/README.md

 2d.
 Set up new Anaconda virtual environment

-From the Start menu in Windows, search for the Anaconda Prompt utility, right click on it, and click “Run as Administrator”.
-If Windows asks you if you would like to allow it to make changes to your computer, click Yes.
+Go to the start menu in Windows, search for the Anaconda Prompt utility, right click on it, and click “Run as Administrator”.
+The  Windows will asks if you would like to allow it to make changes to your computer, click Yes.

-In the command terminal that pops up, create a new virtual environment called “tensorflow1” by issuing the following command:
+In the command terminal that pops up, create a new virtual environment called “tensorflow12” by issuing the following command:

+C:\> conda create -n tensorflow12 pip python=3.5

+Activate the environment and update pip:
+C:\> activate tensorflow12

+(tensorflow1) C:\>python -m pip install --upgrade pip

+Install tensorflow-cpu in this environment by issuing:
+(tensorflow1) C:\> pip install --ignore-installed --upgrade tensorflow

+Install the other necessary packages using commands:
+(tensorflow12) C:\> conda install -c anaconda protobuf (tensorflow12) C:\> pip install pillow
+(tensorflow12) C:\> pip install lxml
+(tensorflow12) C:\> pip install Cython
+(tensorflow12) C:\> pip install contextlib2
+(tensorflow12) C:\> pip install jupyter
+(tensorflow12) C:\> pip install matplotlib (tensorflow12) C:\> pip install pandas
+(tensorflow12) C:\> pip install opencv-python

+( The ‘pandas’ and ‘opencv-python’ packages are not needed by TensorFlow.
+They are used in the Python scripts to generate TFRecords and to work with images, videos, and webcam feeds.)

+2e.
+Configure PYTHONPATH environment variable

+A PYTHONPATH variable must be created that points to the \models, \models\research, and \models\research\slim directories.
+Use the following commands (from any directory):
+(tensorflow12) C:\> set PYTHONPATH=C:\tensorflow12\models;C:\tensorflow12\models\research;C:\tensorflow12\models\research\slim

+2f.
+Compile Protobufs and run setup.py

+Next, compile the Protobuf files, which are used by TensorFlow to configure model and training parameters.
+In the Anaconda Command Prompt, change directories to the \models\research directory:

+(tensorflow12) C:\> cd C:\tensorflow12\models\research

+Copy and paste the following command into the command line and press Enter: protoc --python_out=. .\object_detection\protos\anchor_generator.proto .\object_detection\protos\argmax_matcher.proto .\object_detection\protos\bipartite_matcher.proto .\object_detection\protos\box_coder.proto .\object_detection\protos\box_predictor.proto .\object_detection\protos\eval.proto .\object_detection\protos\faster_rcnn.proto .\object_detection\protos\faster_rcnn_box_coder.proto .\object_detection\protos\grid_anchor_generator.proto .\object_detection\protos\hyperparams.proto .\object_detection\protos\image_resizer.proto .\object_detection\protos\input_reader.proto .\object_detection\protos\losses.proto .\object_detection\protos\matcher.proto .\object_detection\protos\mean_stddev_box_coder.proto .\object_detection\protos\model.proto .\object_detection\protos\optimizer.proto .\object_detection\protos\pipeline.proto .\object_detection\protos\post_processing.proto .\object_detection\protos\preprocessor.proto .\object_detection\protos\region_similarity_calculator.proto .\object_detection\protos\square_box_coder.proto .\object_detection\protos\ssd.proto .\object_detection\protos\ssd_anchor_generator.proto .\object_detection\protos\string_int_label_map.proto .\object_detection\protos\train.proto .\object_detection\protos\keypoint_box_coder.proto .\object_detection\protos\multiscale_anchor_generator.proto .\object_detection\protos\graph_rewriter.proto .\object_detection\protos\calibration.proto .\object_detection\protos\flexible_grid_anchor_generator.proto

+Finally, run the following commands from the C:\tensorflow12\models\research directory:
+(tensorflow12) C:\tensorflow12\models\research> python setup.py build
+(tensorflow12) C:\tensorflow12\models\research> python setup.py install

+2g.
+Test TensorFlow setup to verify it works
+From the \object_detection directory, issue this command:
+(tensorflow12) C:\tensorflow12\models\research\object_detection> jupyter notebook object_detection_tutorial.ipynb

+3. Gather and Label Pictures
+We need to provide the images it will use to train a new detection classifier.
+3a.
+Gather Pictures
+Make sure the images aren’t too large.
+They should be less than 200KB each, and their resolution shouldn’t be more than 720x1280.
+The larger the images are, the longer it will take to train the classifier.

+Move 20% of them to the \object_detection\images\test directory, and 80% of them to the \object_detection\images\train directory.

+3b.
+Label Pictures
+LabelImg is a tool for labeling images.

+LabelImg GitHub link

+LabelImg download link

+Download and install LabelImg, point it to your \images\train directory, and then draw a box around each object in each image.
+Repeat the process for all the images in the \images\test directory.

+LabelImg saves a .xml file containing the label data for each image.
+These .xml files will be used to generate TFRecords, which are one of the inputs to the TensorFlow trainer.
+Once you have labeled and saved each image, there will be one .xml file for each image in the \test and \train directories.

+4. Generate Training Data